DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 ### BrianKit3POC_Copy
 - There's a point you can fall out the map
+- Corners of the map should not be completely unlit

 ### Journal Table
 - Instead of having the journal tables disappear, keep them there.
 Have a smaller, alternate reward instead (not the stat increase.)